-The Environment Line handles general inquiries about environmental issues and takes reports of pollution for which the EPA has regulatory responsibilities.
-Environment Line is a one-stop pollution and environmental incident reporting service provided by the Office of Environment and Heritage (OEH) for both OEH and EPA.
+The Environment Line handles general enquiries about environmental issues and takes reports of pollution for which the EPA has regulatory responsibilities.
+Environment Line is a one-stop pollution and environmental incident reporting service provided by the Department of Climate Change, Energy, the Environment and Water, and is available 24x7.

 If you see littering from a motor vehicle, make a report online, or use Report to EPA from your mobile phone.
 Environment Line can give advice about how you can report littering from motor vehicles but cannot submit a report on your behalf.

 Many of our publications can be downloaded from our publications page.
 To find out if printed copies are available

 The Government Information (Public Access) Act 2009 (GIPA Act) allows you the right to be given access to information you ask for unless there is an overriding public interest against release.

 Phone: 131 555 (24x7 for pollution and environmental incident reports)

 National relay service for hearing impaired customers: 133 677